jscrane/uC-Makefile/README.md

 Invoke with:

-	make -I somedir
+	make -I _somedir_

-Note: installing the fragments in a directory on Gnu Make's [include path](https://www.gnu.org/software/make/manual/html_node/Include.html) means you can invoke as simply:
+Note: installing the fragments in a directory on Gnu Make's [include path](https://www.gnu.org/software/make/manual/html_node/Include.html) means you can simply do:

 	make